KELS-LP: Controversy

 Reese has repeatedly denied any racial intent and has voiced his support of the civil rights movement.
 Reese says that his intent is that the truth should be known regarding those that are held up as role models.

+Fine for running commercials

+The station's operator, Plymouth Gathering, was fined $15,000 by the FCC in 2023 after losing an appeal regarding the unauthorized airing of over 1,600 commercial advertisements in 2018, which is prohibited for the station's noncommercial educational license.